DistanceDevelopment/spatial-workshops/pre-survey.md

   * Once
   * Never
 * Have you ever: (checkbox)
-  * Used mgcv to fit GAMs
-  * Used other packages to fit other models
-  * Used the mrds, dsm, or Distance packages
   * Used the ggplot package
-  * Used packages such as sp rgdal to manipulate vector GIS data
+  * Used packages such as sp and rgdal to manipulate vector GIS data
   * Used the raster package to manipulate raster data